 “She took the task head on and soon word spread throughout our grade level,” Toney said.
 “I just sat back and let her lead the cause, offering a few incentives in class for participation.”

 Toney is impressed but not surprised, as this kind of behavior is characteristic of Ashlynn.
 Both Toney and Ashlynn said they have a special bond because they came from the same school before both transferring to Fleming Island Elementary.

 Ashlynn is fully responsible for collecting, cleaning and sorting the shoes.
 Toney said her hard work makes it obvious that her actions are genuinely about helping others who are less fortunate.

-Ashlynn has collected almost 300 pair of shoes in the bins located around her school and is hoping for more.
+Ashlynn has collected almost 300 pair of shoes, even some samples of comfortable kitchen shoes in the bins located around her school and is hoping for more.
 She is also working on making her hometown an official drop off/pickup point for the nationwide Shoes For Love collection trip that will happen April 2-12.

 “I want to go to all the places in the world where people need charity,” Ashlynn said.
 “I want to go on missionary trips and go see all the people there and just kind of, you know, help.”

 Nieuwenhuis agreed and said the entire experience has been a catapult for her daughter, generating motivation to do more.

 “She’s always been a sensitive kiddo — it’s just who she is — but this one really hit home,” she said.
 “It just keeps evolving into so much more good.”